kj/lucid-shopify-cache/README.md

 ### TTL

-The default cache TTL is 3600, but this can be changed by setting the environment variable ‘LUCID_SHOPIFY_CACHE_TTL’.
+The default cache TTL is 3600 seconds (one hour), but this can be changed by setting the environment variable ‘LUCID_SHOPIFY_CACHE_TTL’.